 Complications/Progression of IBM

-The Functional Rating Scale (IBM-FRS) for Inclusion Body Myositis can be used to help hospital staff better understand your needs.
-Download the file below and ask that it be made a part of your medical records.
+The Functional Rating Scale (IBM-FRS) for Inclusion Body Myositis is used by physicians and researchers.
+There is also an IBM Patient Functional scale that is more detailed and can help your doctors and hospital staff understand your needs as an inpatient.
+Download the files below and ask that it be made a part of your medical records.

 Have you been diagnosed with sIBM?